 Sitting itself isn't harmful—it's how we sit (and how long we sit) that causes problems.
 The typical desk setup puts your body in a compromised position for hours at a time:

 This "tech posture" shifts your center of gravity forward, increasing strain on your spine—especially the neck and lower back.
-Over time, this can lead to spinal subluxations (misalignments), decreased mobility, and nervous system stress.
+For a closer look at this phenomenon, see our companion piece on how chiropractic care addresses tech neck.

 Misalignment caused by prolonged sitting can show up in subtle ways at first, including: